garcia/simfile/docs/source/reading-writing.rst

 ----------------

-Stepcharts don't fit the key-value pattern used to store simfile properties, so they are stored in a list under the :code:`.charts` attribute:
+Stepcharts don't fit the key-value pattern used to store simfile properties, so they are stored in a list under the :attr:`~.BaseSimfile.charts` attribute:

 .. doctest::